 Most relapses occur within the first 3 months after quitting.
 Use a relapse as a learning tool and move forward.
-Be aware of triggers like alcohol and being around other smokers who will often encourage you to smoke with them.
+Be aware of triggers like alcohol and being around other smokers who will ofter smoke with them.

 ADDITIONAL SMOKING CESSATION RESOURCES: